 A central teaching of Eckankar is that a person's soul can escape the physical body and travel freely within other planes of reality.
 This takes places by what is described as soul travel.
 The chanting of HU (pronounced like the English "hue" and what they claim to be the ancient name of God) is used in meditation to help facilitate such experiences and can be practiced individually or as a group.
 Adherents are encouraged to keep dream journals to record experiences of soul travel.
 Eckists are taught that continued growth and meditation lead to reaching higher states of being and spiritual liberation.

-Eckankar also has its own scripture, a writing called Shariyat-Ki-Sugmad meaning "Way of the Eternal."
-This writing includes the teachings listed above as well as the eastern concepts of reincarnation and karma.
-According to Eckankar, sin was a false belief created by Kal (its word for Satan) to keep the Soul ignorant.
-Jesus is associated with Kal and is considered evil or limiting to the Soul.
+Eckankar also has its own scripture, a writing called Shariyat-Ki-Sugmad, meaning "Way of the Eternal."
+This writing includes the teachings listed above as well as the eastern concepts of reincarnation and karma, which Eckankar says are primary beliefs.

 Most Eckists practice individually.
 In addition, the Eckankar website offers a weekly course and provides hosted events in many cities each year.
 Materials are offered individually and on a subscription membership basis for additional growth.
 Eckankar views itself as the most direct path to God but not the only way to be connected to God.
 The religion views Jesus as a messenger of God and a spiritual guide for Christians.

 The teachings and beliefs of Eckankar are clearly contradictory to many Christian beliefs.
-In contrast with a perfect, Triune God of Father, Son, and Spirit, Eckankar present an impersonal god with whom we can attain oneness.
-In contrast with the perfect revelation of inspired Scripture in the Bible, Eckankar offers Shariyat-Ki-Sugmad that teaches soul travel and a false view of God.
+In contrast with a perfect, Triune God of Father, Son, and Spirit, Eckankar presents an impersonal god with whom we can attain oneness.
+It terms the ECK the "Holy Spirit," but this is clearly not the true Holy Spirit the Bible speaks of.
 In contrast with salvation available through Jesus Christ, Eckankar claims there is no sin for which people need forgiveness.
 It may use "sin" as an alternate word for "karma," but it is not the same concept of sin as presented in the Bible.